This the multi-page printable view of this section. Click here to print.

 1. Choose the πŸ”Ž icon, enter Subscriptions (IDM), and select the related link.

-2. Choose the Subscription you want to run and select Run Subscription under the Home action.
+2. Choose the Subscription to run and select Run Subscription under the Home action.

-3. If you get questions about updating values, always choose the selected answer.
+3. If a prompt appears about updating values, always choose the selected answer.

 Job Queue